 The Seychelles are all about the beaches – and they’re the islands’ best bargain.
 All beaches are free access, so even the ones which have five-star resorts on them are also open to the public.
 So you can beach-hop your way around the islands and join the jet set at the Banyan Tree resort at Anse Intendance, the MAIA resort at Anse Louis or the Four Seasons Hotel at Petite Anse.

 You can usually access the beach from the road so you don’t have to walk through hotel grounds.
 There are some off-road parking areas or otherwise you can just park on the side of the road, and the buses stop at all main beaches.
 Strong currents mean that some beaches aren’t safe for swimming, or are only safe at certain times of the year, so check local signs before taking a dip.

-Away from the beaches there are a few other free or cheap things to do on the islands.
+Away from the beaches there are a few other cheap or free things to do in the Seychelles on a budget.
 There are hikes along the coast or through the mountainous area in the centre of Mahé.
 Among the most popular walks on Mahé are the coast path from Beau Vallon to the secluded beach at Anse Major (around two hours return) or the steep climb up to Morne Blanc for amazing views out over Morne Seychellois National Park (two hours return).

 Seychelles food and drink

 Self-catering helps keep the prices down – even if you eat out in the evenings it’s worth grabbing supplies for a lunchtime picnic.
 Victoria’s covered market is open every day except Sunday and sells local fruit and veg, spices and fresh fish – you’ll also see fish sold by the roadside.